 18.3.
 Data collection

 The SBS sample selection is carried out in August N+1.
-Letters are sent to the enterprises begin October.
+Letters are sent to the enterprises between mid-September and begin October.
 It is possible to answer via internet or on paper.
-The questionnaires are required to be returned to Statbel before the end of the year.
+The questionnaires are required to be returned to Statbel 30 days after sending the letters.
 The survey is mandatory.
 If businesses who have received questionnaires have not responded by the deadline, up to three reminder letters can be sent.
 Repeated telephone contacts are used to improve response rates.
 The number of units surveyed is about 35.000.
 Statbel supplements the collected data with administrative data from other administrations.

 18.4.
 Data validation